vitaliy-bobrov/metalsmith-blog-source/source/blog/deep-dive-into-array-methods.md

 There is `reduceRight` method in the specification, the only difference that it starts iterate from the end of an array instead start in `reduce`.

 ### Every & Some
 `every` and `some` methods could be implemented with `reduce` as well because they transform `Array` into `boolean`.
-Every check if all items align with provided condition.
+Every check if all items align with a provided condition.
 Some instead return `true` if any of items follow condition.
 As the example imagine that you need to check all items have a `children` property:

 ```js
 const normalizedTree = [